S&P Global Market Intelligence Enhancement Platforms; Set to add real-time news coverage by Dow Jones | ExBulletin

 S&P Global Market Intelligence Enhancement Platforms; Set to add real-time news coverage by Dow Jones

-NEW YORK, April 7, 2021 / PRNewswire / – S&P Global Market Intelligence, the division of S&P Global that provides data, insights and powerful analytics to help navigate financial markets, announced today that it is partnering with Dow Jones to provide reliable news content on real time .
+NEW YORK, April 7, 2021 /PRNewswire/ – S&P Global Market Intelligence, the division of S&P Global that provides powerful data, insights and analytics to help navigate financial markets, today announced it is partnering with Dow Jones to provide reliable real-time news content .

 The partnership will give S&P Global Market Intelligence customers access to premium news from Dow Jones Newswires, and content selection from The Wall Street Journal, Barron, and Market Hour.
 S&P Global Market Intelligence will also distribute Dow Jones’s Chinese and Japanese news network content.